charlielemaignan/fonts/README.md

-# Download RALLYE™ CHALLENGE™ BILLOS™ for free
+# Download RALLYE™ CHALLENGE™ BILLOS™ UNDIN™ & TERRIBLE™ for free

 Hello, thoses fonts are free to use.
 Take them and let me know what you make with it !
 Tag me on instagram [charlie.le.maignan](https://www.instagram.com/charlie.le.maignan/) or send me an email at bonjour.charlielemaignan@gmail.com